Dynamical systems defined by polynomials with algebraic properties: Convolution product and its inverse

-Though the following theorem is known (\cite{AKK}), we give another elementary proof here. \begin{thm} \1~Among $A,B,C\in St(\C)$, two of them are absolutely summable and the rest is bounded, then the convolution products below exist and it holds that
+In this section, we present some basic properties of the convolution product of $St(\C)$.
+As one can see from the previous discussion, the convolution inverse may not be unique, we thus wish to find some conditions that can guarantee the uniqueness of the convolution inverse.
+The following theorem is known (S. Akiyama, T. Kamae and H. Kaneko \cite{AKK}), here we give another elementary proof. \begin{thm} Let $U=(u_n:n\in\Z),~V=(v_n:n\in\Z),~W=(w_n:n\in\Z)$ be arbitrary elements in $St(\C)$.\\ \1~We have $U\times V=V\times U$ if either $U\times V$ or $V\times U$ exists.
+If among these three streams $U,V$ and $W$, two of them are absolutely summable and the remaining one is bounded, then the convolution products below exist and it holds that